Property Photography Portfolio

-Once you have one or two properties under your belt, process them to the hilt to get them looking their absolute best, and then print them at A4 or A3 (10×8 or 18×12) and add them to your property photography portfolio.
+Once you have one or two properties under your belt, process them to the hilt to get them looking their absolute best.
+Print them at A4 or A3 (10×8 or 18×12) and add them to your property photography portfolio.

 Before sending to a lab, make sure they are immaculate;

-Note: Genuine Fractals is an incredible program that you can use as a plug in for Photoshop.
-It allows you to upsize and increase the pixel count in your images up to 800% for huge prints.
+Note: Resize is an incredible program that you can use as a plug in for Photoshop, Lightroom or as a standalone.
+It allows you to upsize and increase the pixel count in your images up to 1000% for huge prints.
 I normally keep to under 200% and the results are great and very professional.
-A recommended tool for ALL photography.
+A totally recommended tool for ALL photographers.

 When you receive the prints, first of all, stand back in awe at the quality of your prints and outstanding training ; )

 Next, you need to keep your property photography portfolio safe from sunlight and constant handling.
-I suggest an A3 professional artist’s portfolio holder similar to the one shown below.
+I suggest an A3 professional artist's portfolio holder.
 It will hold both A4 and A3 images.

-Not only will it keep your images safe and well protected, but it also looks professional when you arrive at a meeting with potential clients.
+Not only will it keep your images safe and well protected, but it also looks professional.
+Especially when you arrive at a meeting with potential clients.

 Just for good measure, do the same with some of your finest wedding, portrait, landscape and commercial images if you have any.
-It won’t hurt to include them and shows people that you have more than one string to your bow!
+It won't hurt to include them.
+It also shows people that you have more than one string to your bow!
 Could well lead to more work too.